 Mont Sant Michel

-Le Mont-Saint-Michel, in Czech Hora sv.
-Michaela, is a granite, 80 meter high, tidal island.
+Le Mont-Saint-Michel, is a granite, 80 meter high, tidal island.
 It was connected to the mainland from 1879 by an embankment, which was subsequently abolished because the bay was drying up.
-Now the island is connected to the mainland by a bridge) in the former region of Lower Normandy (Basse-Normandie) in northwestern France in the bay of the same name off the coast of Normandy - département Manche.
-The difference in sea level at high tide is about 15 m (mostly in Europe, so either the “mountain” is surrounded by liquid sands or “floats in the sea.”
+Now the island is connected to the mainland by a bridge in the former region of Lower Normandy (Basse-Normandie) in northwestern France in the bay of the same name off the coast of Normandy - département Manche.
+The difference in sea level at high tide is about 15 m (mostly in Europe), so either the “mountain” is surrounded by liquid sands or “floats in the sea.”
 The low tide exposes the seabed to a distance of 10–15 km from the coast.

 Carcassonne is a medieval town in southern France.
 The Aude River flows through it and the Canal du Midi passes through it.